Last Man Standing: episode guide

 Episode 12

-New Zealand: July 15, 2005
+NZ: July 15, 2005

-Australia: August 16, 2005
+Aus: August 16, 2005

 Written by Marieke Hardy

-Cameron and Janessa continue to fall deeper in love but their relationship hits a snag when Cameron realises she's had way more sexual partners than he has.
+Cameron and Janessa continue to fall deeper in love but their relationship hits a snag when Cameron discovers she's had way more sexual partners than he has.

 The boys band together to visit Zoe post her break-up with Ollie.
 Bruno, experienced in dealing with grief, gives them pointers on how to best handle the situation.
 But Zoe appears to be holding up fine.
 Adam is torn between wanting to spend time alone with her and feeling despicable about deleting Ollie's calls.

 While making dinner for Marly and Alyson, Zoe calls and tells Adam she needs him.
 Adam deserts Marly and Alyson mid-dinner and races to Zoe's only to be stopped by a booze bus.
 Adam is borderline and must wait in the booze bus to be retested.

 Meanwhile, Bruno discovers the complicated world of supermaket dating and tries to navigate the strange and somewhat fraught rituals of consumer attraction.
 It's an unrewarding yet liberating experience as Bruno realises he's just not that desperate.

 Adam finally gets the all clear from the booze bus cop and arrives at Zoe's to find all the lights out.
 Is he too late?
 Adam lets himself in and there she is.
-He confesses about deleting the messages; love makes you do dirty things.
+He eventually confesses about deleting the messages; love makes you do dirty things.
 Zoe agrees as she pulls him into a kiss.
 It's on.

 Episode 13

-New Zealand: July 22, 2005
+NZ: July 22, 2005

-Australia: August 23, 2005
+Aus: August 23, 2005

 Written by Marieke Hardy

-Bruno's turning 30 and naturally enough questioning life and singledom so when a birthday card turns up from his manipulative ex, Margot, it gets him thinking about a pact they made to get back together if they were both single at 30.
+It's Bruno's thirtieth birthday and naturally enough he is questioning life and singledom so when a birthday card turns up from his manipulative ex, Margot, it gets him thinking about a pact they made to get back together if they were both single at thirty.
 Against the boys' advice, Bruno meets up with Margot and finds out she's single too.
 Maybe they're meant for each other after all so Bruno invites her to his birthday party.
 At the party however, Margot shows signs of her old behaviour and Bruno realises he panicked about Margot and that it was desperation he was feeling not love.

 Cameron and Janessa's relationship begins to strain as Cameron feels threatened by Janessa's sexiness.
 Her low-cut tops, gregarious ways and ease with public nudity begin to grate but Cam's not sure why.

 Episode 14

-New Zealand: July 29, 2005
+NZ: July 29, 2005

-Australia: August 30, 2005
+Aus: August 30, 2005

-Written by Jaime Browne
+Written by Jaime Brown, Marieke Hardy, David Hannam

 Adam and Zoe decide it's high-time they told Cameron that they're 'together'.
 After several failed attempts, Zoe agrees to accompany Cameron to his school reunion as it might be a good opportunity for her to spill the beans.
 Adam is far from happy about Zoe heading off on a night out with Cameron, but finds his evening taken up offering relationship counselling to Anto and his girlfriend, Syl.

-The arrival of a new work colleague, Derek, has Bruno excited—finally, another bloke to take all the attention off him.
+The arrival of a new work colleague, Derek, has Bruno excited — finally, another bloke to take all the attention off him.
 At the school reunion, Cameron's former status as the school 'root-rat' is relived over and over.
 And just when Zoe thinks her night can't get any worse one of the wives of Cameron's old school friends reveals she was the girl in one of his famous shagging tales from his teenage years.

 After seeing himself through other people's eyes, Cameron does some soul-searching.

-Guest Starring: Jesse Griffin as Chich, Jenny Schwinghammer as Nurse Teak, Fletcher Humphrys as Anto, Cal Wilson as Nurse Vanderwert, Greg Fleet as Boxy, Alicia Gardiner as Nurse Larkin, Jacinta Stapleton as Syl, Benjamin McNair as Nurse Derek, Oscar Redding as Patrick, Simon Mallory as Michael, Nick Farnell as Ben, Jacqueline Curry as Wife 1, Willow Conway as Wife 2, Melanie O'Shanassy as Wife 3
+Guest Starring: Jesse Griffin as Chich, Fletcher Humphrys as Anto, Greg Fleet as Boxy, Jenny Schwinghammer as Nurse Teak, Cal Wilson as Nurse Vanderwert, Alicia Gardiner as Nurse Larkin, Jacinta Stapleton as Syl, Benjamin McNair as Nurse Derek, Oscar Redding as Patrick, Simon Mallory as Michael, Nick Farnell as Ben, Jacqueline Curry as Wife 1, Willow Conway as Wife 2, Melanie O'Shanassy as Wife 3

 Episode 15

-New Zealand: August 05, 2005
+NZ: August 05, 2005

-Australia: September 06, 2005
+Aus: September 06, 2005

 Written by Marieke Hardy